eegli/spotify-history/README.md

 - Easily customizable
 - Export to CSV via AWS Console

+## Motivation

+By default, Spotify only saves the [last 50 songs you've listened to](https://support.spotify.com/us/article/listening-history/).
+Apparently, Spotify counts as song as "listened to" when you listen to it for ["over 30 seconds"](https://artists.spotify.com/help/article/how-we-count-streams)

 ## Getting started

 1. Create a Spotify app and add the client secret, client id and scopes to `credentials_spotify.json` in the root folder.
 The scopes need at least the string `user-read-recently-played`.